jrihon/thesis/chapters/00_chapter/00_section_01.typ

 A natural process in which mRNA translation is inhibited by other small RNA oligomers is through RNAi.
 Depending on the pathway, we encounter silencing RNA (siRNA) and microRNA (miRNA).
 Though many enzymes exist that coordinate these pathways, the most known are guided by the family of _Argonaute_ (AGO) proteins.

-The siRNA typically originates from double stranded (ds) RNA, which was produced and released into the cells by exogenous sources like virusses.
-Here we need to understand that virusses sometimes depend on human cells for their protein synthesis.
-These dsRNA will be recognised by the RNA-induced silencing complex (RISC) in the cytoplasm in order to be processed down to the correct size of about 20 nucleotides (nt).
-As this constitutes dsRNA, one strand is assigned to be the guide, while its complement functions as the passenger.
-After manipulation by RISC, the pre-siRNA is managed by the AGO2 complex that will discard the passenger strand.
-This complex of enzyme:guide-siRNA will be able to bind to free floating ssRNA from viral origin and - given a matching complement - cleave those sequences, by having the guide strand bind to the target ssRNA and the enzyme exerting its catalytic activity (@fig-silencingRNA).
-Cleaved, viral RNA cannot function as a template for the ribosomes anymore, thereby prohibiting protein synthesis of the viral RNA.
-This mechanism is typically associated with the cell's innate, protective measures against foreign invasion.
 #figure(
   image("./figures/siRNA-complex.svg", width: 100%),
   caption: [